(Click the main tab link above for the main download page.)

 A polyphonic voice allocator which assigns notes to MIDI channels.

 This MIDI plug-in can be applied to a polyphonic part to assign each note to a separate "voice" MIDI channel.
 It is a voice allocator which works the same as in any polyphonic synthesizer.

-You can then use your host's features if available to split the MIDI part by channel into individual "voices" and you can record each one of these one at a time using a monophonic analog synthesizer or otherwise as desired.
+You can then use your host's features (if available) to split the MIDI part by channel into individual "voice tracks" and you can record each one of these individually using a single monophonic analog synthesizer, plug-in or otherwise as desired.

-You can also use this plug-in to process a polyphonic part in real-time assigning channels to each note.
-You could then configure one or multiple monophonic or polyphonic instruments to receive each individual MIDI channel from 1 to N (selected polyphony) to play back the polyphonic part all in real-time.
+It is also possible to use this plug-in to process a polyphonic part or MIDI input from a controller optionally in real-time; while configuring one or multiple monophonic or polyphonic instruments or plug-ins to receive each individual MIDI channel from 1 to N (selected polyphony) to play back the polyphonic part across this array of devices all in real-time.

 Please contact me via the mail page if you have any comments or requests with regard to the notelogic plug-in.

 From my perspective this is a very simple effect with very few parameters which doesn't really need much else.